;

 Background and Context

-These resources will help students develop a thorough understanding of Energy & Environment and make connections between historical events, current conversations, and current policy proposals surrounding the issue.
+These education and debate topics will help students develop a thorough understanding of Energy & Environment and make connections between historical events, current conversations, and current policy proposals surrounding the issue.
 This section includes all of the context and content previously included in Close Up’s public policy chapters.

 Available for Middle & High School